 I hope this guide helps you to know various ways to install a

-.deb files on your Ubuntu system only if you’re confident about the source of the file and can verify its integrity.
+.deb files on your Ubuntu system only if you’re confident about the file source and can verify its integrity.

 Please find out more about various options in

 apt on its command line manual page.

 As always, feel free to leave a comment if you have any questions.